carletex/drizzle-neon-extension/README.md

 This extension uses Drizzle ORM to interact with the database, and it's optimized to work using Neon as the database provider.

+First, spin up the database using `docker compose up`.

 To iterate fast on the database locally:

 - Tweak the schema in `schema.ts`